Updated April 7, 20201

 HbA1C is a measure of glycated hemoglobin (glucose bound to the hemoglobin protein in your red blood cells).
 A1c is a minor hemoglobin component formed by the condensation reaction where glucose attaches to the N-terminal valine residue of each β-chain of hemoglobin A (a post-translational modification of HbA) in erythrocytes (red blood cells).
 This occurs over the life span of the erythrocytes, which averages 120 days.(1)

-Formation of A1c is proportional to the average concentration of glucose within the red blood cell during its lifespan, which is why it is used as a marker of what average BG levels are over a period of approximately 3 months.
-Hemoglobin A1C is a weighted mean, meaning that the most recent 6 week period may have a greater influence on A1c results compared to levels from the previous 6 weeks.
+Formation of A1c is proportional to the average concentration of glucose within the red blood cell during its lifespan, which is why it is used as a marker of average blood glucose levels are over a period of approximately 3 months.
+Hemoglobin A1C is a weighted mean, meaning that the most recent 6-week period may have a greater influence on A1c results compared to levels from the previous 6 weeks.
 (4)

 HbA1c in Practice

-In practice, HbA1c is used both in diagnosis and management, and has been used at times to provide an estimate of average blood sugars over the past three months.
+In practice, HbA1c is used both in diagnosis and management of diabetes.
+It is frequently used to guide treatment decisions, and when other metrics are unavailable, provides an estimate of average blood sugars over the past three months.

 The established relationship between A1c values and estimated average glucose can be described by the formula 28.7 x A1c – 46.7 = eAG , and the following table from the American Diabetes Association (ADA).

-The chart above can be misleading.
-In clinic we often see a high amount of variation, and find that A1c doesn’t always provide an accurate picture of glycemic control or diabetes management.
-An average blood glucose of 126 doesn’t necessarily correspond to an HbA1c of 6%.
-Clinicians often see blood sugar values higher or lower than the A1c result would suggest.
+The chart above can sometimes be misleading.
+In clinic we frequently see a high amount of variation, and find that A1c doesn’t always correspond with the trends patients may see on continuous glucose monitors or blood sugar logs.
+An average blood glucose of 126 doesn’t necessarily correspond to an HbA1c of 6%, and clinicians often see blood sugar values higher or lower than the A1c result would suggest.

-It is thought that these differences across individuals may be due to differences in how red blood cells bind glucose, variable glycation or deglycation rates.(7) See next section for more on these potential differences.
+These differences across individuals may be due to differences in how red blood cells bind glucose, variable glycation or deglycation rates or even reflect differences depending on the assay used, so we sometimes see differences depending on the lab where it was analyzed.(7) See next section for more on these potential differences.

 Furthermore, looking closer at the study sample, you see that most participants in these studies were white (approximately 75%) and average age was 42, which may limit the generalizability of these results to populations that were not well represented in the study sample.
 This is a limitation in a lot of the research on type 1 diabetes, and historically study samples have been primarily white middle aged males.